codingphun/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - In the left pane of the SageMaker console, click **Endpoints**.
 Click the **Create endpoint** button at the upper right above the 'Endpoints' table.

-- For the 'Endpoint name' field under **Endpoint**, enter `distributed-replicated`.
+- For the 'Endpoint name' field under **Endpoint**, enter `distributed-replicated-firstname-lastname`.

-- Under **Attach endpoint configuration**, leave 'Use an existing endpoint configuration' selected, then under **Endpoint configuration**, select `distributed-replicated` from the table, then click **Select endpoint configuration** at the bottom of the table.
+- Under **Attach endpoint configuration**, leave 'Use an existing endpoint configuration' selected, then under **Endpoint configuration**, select `distributed-replicated-firstname-lastname` from the table, then click **Select endpoint configuration** at the bottom of the table.
 Then click **Create endpoint** at the bottom of the page.

-- Repeat the above steps, except:  for 'Endpoint name', enter `distributed-sharded`, and for the **Endpoint configuration** table, select the `distributed-sharded` endpoint configuration.
+- Repeat the above steps, except:  for 'Endpoint name', enter `distributed-sharded-firstname-lastname`, and for the **Endpoint configuration** table, select the `distributed-sharded-firstname-lastname` endpoint configuration.

 - In the **Endpoints** table, refer to the 'Status' column, and wait for both endpoints to change from 'Creating' to 'InService' before proceeding to the next step.
 It will take several minutes for endpoint creation, possibly as long as ten minutes.